Pediatric Care & Sealants

 The AAPD recommends bringing your child to the dentist by “first year or first tooth,” but you are welcome to bring your child along for an appointment so they can get to know us and become familiar with our office.
-You can also ask to talk to Dr. Freeman about how to take care of your child’s oral health before it’s time for that first dental visit.
+You can also ask to talk to Dr. Kottman about how to take care of your child’s oral health before it’s time for that first dental visit.

 Dental Care for Babies and Toddlers

 It may come as a surprise when you bring your baby in for their first dental check-up and discover that they have cavities.
 The truth is that even though babies are born without the bacteria that cause cavities, germs passed from adult caregivers can start the process.
 That’s why it’s especially important for parents to get any cavities in their own mouths taken care of.

 The staff at Pinnacle Dental can give you more information on ways to keep your baby’s teeth healthy, including how to clean them.
 You can start caring for your baby’s gums right away, by using a moistened washcloth or towel to gently wipe them down twice a day.
 Once the first baby teeth come through, you can start brushing them with a soft, small-headed toothbrush.
 Brush gently all around the baby teeth using only a barely-visible smear of toothpaste.
 Once your child is 3 years old, you can increase this amount to the size of a pea.
 When your child can hold the brush, let them brush as you watch and then follow up after them until they can spit and rinse without help.